hotosm/oam-docs-hugo/README.md

 ...
 ```

+### Search

+Full text search is supported using [lunr.js](https://lunrjs.com/).
+Multi language support is limited to those supported by [lunr-languages](https://github.com/MihaiValentin/lunr-languages).
+If content is provided in that language a search index will not be created and the search bar will not appear in the nav bar.

 ### Multi-language Sites

 This template allows for building multi-language sites by simply creating directories for each language needed, following the same directory structure as a single language site. an example folder structure is as follows: